oslabs-beta/MagniCache/README.md

 As an Open Source Product, we are always welcoming contributions!
 To be apart of MagniCache, you can follow the steps below:

-1. Fork this repository, copying the `dev` branch
+1. Fork this repository, copying the `dev` branch.

-2. Create your feature branch from `dev`
+2. Create your feature branch from `dev`.

 3. Once you have finished contributing to your feature branch, add and commit all changes.